Liquid Trace™ Hematology

 • VEXAS syndrome

-Liquid biopsy in its current form is dependent on cfDNA analysis; this method likewise presents multiple challenges.
-These include variations in DNA shedding between tumors as well as low sensitivity (especially in early-stage cancer), difficulty in detecting fusion genes (i.e., chromosomal translocations leading to the expression of chimeric mRNA from two genes), and inability to reflect the numerous biological processes that modify RNA expression levels, such as alternative splicing, stability, and allele-specific methylation.
+Many conventional liquid biopsy tests are dependent solely on cfDNA analysis, which presents multiple challenges.
+These include variations in DNA shedding between tumors as well as low sensitivity (especially in early-stage cancer), difficulty in detecting fusion genes (i.e., chromosomal translocations leading to the expression of chimeric mRNA from two genes), and inability to detect the numerous biological processes that modify RNA expression levels, such as alternative splicing, stability, and allele-specific methylation.
 The latter limitation is critically important as recent studies have shown that RNA testing provides another level of biological information regarding the tumor and its microenvironment.

 The Benefits of cfRNA

-RNA sequencing has proven to be more sensitive for some types of mutations.
-Cancer cells typically contain one copy of mutated DNA but numerous copies of RNA.
+Studies have found RNA sequencing to be more sensitive for some types of mutations, likely because cancer cells typically contain one copy of mutated DNA but numerous copies of RNA.
 This research is consistent with GTC’s findings that cfRNA has increased sensitivity over cfDNA alone.
-More specifically, cfRNA allowed GTC’s Liquid Trace to detect more mutations and fusions in hematologic and solid tumor samples, which may be undetected by conventional cfDNA.
+More specifically, cfRNA allows GTC’s Liquid Trace to detect more mutations and fusions in hematologic and solid tumor samples, which may be undetected with conventional cfDNA.

-T-cell and B-cell clonality detection: The detection of T and B cell clonality is important because it can help diagnose and monitor certain types of malignancies.
-When a malignant transformation occurs in a T or B cell, the cells can undergo uncontrolled clonal expansion, resulting in the accumulation of a large number of identical cells with the same T or B cell receptor.
+T-cell and B-cell clonality detection: The detection of T- and B-cell clonality is important because it can help diagnose and monitor lymphoid and plasma cell malignancies.
+When malignant transformation occurs in T- or B-cells, the cells can undergo uncontrolled clonal expansion, resulting in the accumulation of many cells with the identical T- or B-cell receptor.

-GTC uses AI in every step of our analysis and it makes a difference in helping make a new discovery daily that improve patient care.
+GTC uses AI in every step of our analysis, leading to daily discoveries that can help improve patient care.

-Once the data is offloaded from the sequencer, our AI:
+Once the data are offloaded from the sequencer, our AI:

 1. Assists with mutation analysis, identifying non-mutations and artifacts